 A regular car wash is the best way to keep your car, truck, or SUV looking great.
 Though many people opt for someone to wash their car or to run it through an automatic car wash, have you considered washing your own car?
-Before you grab a wash bucket and a wash mitt, check out this super easy guide to washing your car with Turtle Wax Ice Snow Foam and Wax & Dry Spray Wax.
+Before you grab a wash bucket and a wash mitt, check out this super easy guide to washing your car with a car wash shampoo, such as our Turtle Wax Ice Snow Foam and a spray wax such as our Wax & Dry Spray Wax.

 First, though, what is snow foam?
 Is snow foam car shampoo?
 Snow foam got its name from how it appears like a layer of fresh snow on your car.
 Unlike the cold stuff, snow foam leaves your car cleaner.
 Still, most snow foam products are not car shampoo.
 Snow foam is an essential pre-wash, improving car wash results and keeping your finish brighter for longer.

 Snow foam’s effectiveness as a pre-wash results from its consistency and its chemistry, both of which make it superior to a plain water rinse.
 Snow foam sticks to your vehicle longer, while plain water simply runs off.
 Snow foam even sticks to vertical and underhang surfaces for maximum effectiveness.